lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    transmitted by the fragment receiver.
 This may be especially beneficial in asymmetric scenarios, e.g. where fragmented data are sent uplink and the underlying LPWAN technology downlink capacity or message rate is lower than the uplink one.
-However, if an ACK is lost, the sender assumes that all fragments covered by the ACK have been successfully delivered.
-And the receiver will abort the fragmentation.
    In ACK-on-error, an ACK is transmitted by the fragment receiver after a window of fragments have been sent, only if at least one of the fragments in the window has been lost.
 In this mode, the ACK informs the sender about received and/or missed fragments from the window of fragments.
 Upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments.
+However, if an ACK is lost, the sender assumes that all fragments covered by the ACK have been successfully delivered.
+And the receiver will abort the on-going fragmented packet transmission.
+One exception to this behavior is in the last window, whete the receiver MUST transmit an ACK, even if all the fragments in the last window have been correctly received.

 The same reliability option MUST be used for all fragments of a packet.
 It is up to implementers and/or representatives of the